kuz/Human-Intracranial-Recordings-and-DCNN-to-Compare-Biological-and-Artificial-Mechanisms-of-Vision/README.md

 Responses of that network to our set of images: [alexnet-activations.zip | 395 Mb](http://neuro.cs.ut.ee/downloads/intracranial-dcnn/alexnet-activations.zip) has an `.npy` for each layer of the DCNN.

 #### Final RSA Scores and Results
-Once we had human and machine responses and we computed representation geometry of both and compared those geometries using RSA analysis.
+Once we had human and machine responses we computed representation geometry of both and compared those geometries using representational similarity analysis.

 ###### Correlation scores for comparing RDMs
 Final RSA scores and p-values [rsa_scores_and_pvalues.zip | 2.9 Mb](http://neuro.cs.ut.ee/downloads/intracranial-dcnn/rsa_scores_and_pvalues.zip) show correlation between each pair of (probe, layer) RDMs and their significance level based on the permutation test.
 Both for pre-trained and random (control) networks.

-###### Full-size figures